wp-plugins/role-scoper/readme.txt

 * Change : Term-specific management role also grants ability to create child terms
 * BugFix : In wp-admin, Page menu not visible while editing a post if page editing access is not site-wide
 * Compat : More Types: support late registration of post types by automatically forcing RS to initalize later
+* Feature : Category Assigner role does not grant post creation/editing capabilities but specifies categories which are assignable to any user-editable post regardless of post ownership or status

 = 1.3.27 - 19 Jan 2011 =